 Obviously a personal thing, but I love the design, styling and anodised silver finish on all the components.
 I also love the drilled brake levers.
 As most of the parts are alloy with some titanium, they are less susceptible to corrosion than steel parts.

 The downside is if the silver anodised finish is worn or damaged, it is difficult to restore the component to match the original anodised finish.
-Some repairers I have spoken with say that modern anodising gives a more milky finish than the original part.
+Some repairers I have spoken with say that modern anodising gives a more milky finish than the finish on the original part.
 The outside face of the crank arms is a common place for wear to occur.

 Tip 1.
 Take your time setting up the front derailleur so that it doesn’t scrape the inside of the crank arm when in it’s outer most position.
 You only have to look at all the used crank arms on Ebay to find nearly all of them have been scored by the front derailleur being incorrectly set-up at some point.